yesequin/Google_Data_Analytics_Course/README.md

     HAVING statement: allows you to add a filter to your query instead of the underlying table when you're working with aggregate functions.

     Header: The first row in a spreadsheet that labels the type of data in each column

+    Hypothesis: The theory you’re trying to prove or disprove with data

     Hypothesis testing: is a way to see if a survey or experiment has meaningful results.